ashketchmmm/tv-model/README.md

-# tvtime
+# tv model
-i made a lil' flatscreen TV in Blender
+My first project in Blender was making a flatscreen TV, that was later utilized in my
+Halloween animation.